"If you seek to come into your own presence, you will find the exact right rhythm for your life." ~ John O'Donohue

-We are now accepting applications for our 2018 200-hour Teacher Training!
+We are now accepting applications for our 2019 200-hour Teacher Training program!

 NOTE: Upon acceptance, your application fee will be rolled into your full training tuition.
-This means your first weekend fee will only be $90.
+That is, your first weekend fee will only be $103.75.

-$290 per weekend or $3,480 for the entire training.
-All students enrolled in the 200 hour program will receive free unlimited yoga at SYA during their training year.
-We encourage you to come to class as often as your schedule permits!
-You can expect to spend about $100 on books and will be required to take 3 classes at other studios.
+Students enrolled in the program will receive six (6) free yoga classes, plus 20% discounted class packages*, at SYA for the duration of their training.
+Students can expect to spend about $100 on books, and will also be required to take three (3) classes at other studios.
 There are no further fees or workshop/retreat costs.

-Scholarships: We have two income relevant scholarships available, which reduce the fee by 40% and require financial disclosure for application.
-Please apply by November 30 for scholarship consideration.
-You can download the scholarship application here; send it with your application to firstname.lastname@example.org.
+Two (2) income-relevant scholarships are available for our year-long program.
+They reduce the fee by 40% and require financial disclosure for application.
+Deadline for application is November 30.
+You can download the scholarship application here and send it along with your application to firstname.lastname@example.org.

 Pay in full: We will happily take payment in full via check or credit card.

-Monthly, auto-pay: If you choose to pay monthly, we prefer that you authorize automatic payments to your credit card.
-We will provide you with a credit card authorization form giving us permission to do so when you are accepted into the training.
-Your credit card will then be automatically charged $290 on the Friday of each weekend of the training.
+Auto-pay: If you choose to pay monthly, we ask that you authorize automatic payments to your credit card.
+Once you are accepted into the program, we will provide you with a credit card authorization form giving us permission to do so.
+Your credit card will then be automatically charged $303.75 on the Friday of each training weekend.

-Monthly, by check: You may pay the $290 via check on the Friday of each weekend of the training.
+By check: You may pay the $303.75 via check on the Friday of each training weekend.
 As a way of honoring the exchange of energy that is represented by money for teaching, we expect students to take responsibility for this without having to be reminded.